isuru89/oasis/docs/specs/common-spec.md

 ### acceptsWithin
 This field will determine how events should be matched based on its timestamp.
-This is suitable, if you want to filter event based on time or season.
+This is appropriate, if you want to filter event based on time or season.
 This should be specified using `type` field followed by relevant fields for each type.

 Every criterion must belong to either `anyOf` or `allOf` field to indicate the behaviour